Dre Campbell Farm

 Honey Bees

 Honey bees are considered one of the most important pollinators.
-Their hive is well ordered and divided into teams of workers around the queen and her drones.
+Their hive is divided into teams of workers, led by the queen and her drones.

 In winter, they feed on their own honey for energy.
-Furthermore, they survive by sticking together closely to stay warm.
+Furthermore, they survive by staying close together to stay warm.

 Bumble Bees